kubgus/frisk/README.md

 > ***Note:*** Default value is `.git,node_modules`, use `-i ""` to run without ignoring any files.

+`-c`, `--compact`: Print the output in a more horizontally compact way.

 ## Contribution

 Feel free to contribute anything you find valuable.
 The code is very simplistic.